cassiofragadantas/Screening_ADST/README.rst

 Safe screening rules with approximate dictionaries
 ==================================================

-This code is originally based on the code from Antoine Bonnefoy concerning the publication "Dynamic Screening: accelerating First-order Algorithms for the Lasso and Group-Lasso."
+This is a **Python 2.7** code originally based on the code from Antoine Bonnefoy concerning the publication "Dynamic Screening: accelerating First-order Algorithms for the Lasso and Group-Lasso."
 A. Bonnefoy et al., 2015.

 This code corresponds to the following publications: